 How to Use Beard Oil

-It’s best to use the beard oil every day for optimal results, especially in the winter when it’s dry and our skin is more prone to drying out.
+It’s best to use the beard oil every day for optimal results, especially in the winter when it’s dry and our skin is more prone to drying out and causing beard itch.

 How Much Oil Do I Need?

-- Stubble – Use 1-2 drops of the beard oil
+- Stubble Only – Use 1 to 2 drops of the beard oil

-- Facial Hair that’s longer than 6” – 7 or more drops of beard oil
+- Facial Hair that’s longer than 6 inches – Use 7 or more drops of beard oil

 It’s always best to start with less drops and add if you need to.
 Remember, it’s much easier to add more than it is to take some away once you’ve applied it.